centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-ceph-restapi.md

 ## Prerequisites

-To monitor your Ceph, an user with read privileges is needed:
+To monitor your Ceph, a user with read privileges is needed:
 E.g: hhttps://docs.ceph.com/en/latest/mgr/ceph_api/

 ## Setup